Carrie Underwood Stays Devoted to Faith, Small-Town Values

 In spite of being one of the most recognizable artists of her generation, Carrie Underwood has largely managed to stay out of the tabloids, and she credits her small-town Oklahoma upbringing with helping to maintain her squeaky-clean track record.

-Carrie is spending most of the remainder of the year on her Blown Away tour, with Hunter Hayes serving as her opening act.
+Underwood is spending most of the remainder of the year on her Blown Away Tour, with Hunter Hayes serving as her opening act.
 She will head to Nevada and California this weekend.
 See a list of upcoming tour dates here.